Nexuist/seeV/README.md

 seev distance input.jpg -o comparison.png
 ```

-* Distance between images can be calculated with the `distance` command
+* Calculates distance between images e.g. how similar are two images
-* Uses cosine similarity to compare generated embeddings
+* Automatically generates embeddings and compares using cosine similarity
 * Distance is a floating point number between 0 and 1
 * Lower distance means images are more similar